U.S. Department of Justice

 - Chapter 5 – POLICY DEVELOPMENT DOCUMENTATION.

-A sample of the Change Notice form appears in the Manual.
+A sample of the Change Notice form is at the end of this chapter.
 A well-written CN goes beyond stating what the changes are to providing explanations for those changes.

-Often, one sentence is sufficient in this first section, as shown in the sample CN.
+Often, one sentence is sufficient in this first section, as shown in the sample CN at the end of this chapter.
 If needed, this section is the appropriate place to provide a broad overview of the purpose and impact of the policy changes.

 This section provides detail about the policy changes and, if pertinent, the rationale for those changes.

 This section is included only when page changes are being made to larger PSs.
-It provides the clerical instructions for what pages to remove and insert and is formatted as shown in the sample CN.
+It provides the clerical instructions for what pages to remove and insert and is formatted as shown in the sample CN at the end of this chapter.

 This section applies only to CNs that are making page changes to a larger PS.